khokao/diffusion-autoencoders/README.md

     --model_ckpt=$MODEL_CKPT
 ```

-## Classifier Training
+## Training the Classifier
-You can train classifier for attribute manipulation.
+You can also train a classifier for attribute manipulation.

 ```bash
 export PATH_TO_OUTPUT_DIR="output/hoge"